 A key element in the life of Seekers Church is the understanding that our commitment to Christ and to Seekers Church is conscious and intentional.
 To reinforce this understanding, we renew our commitment to the community each year.
 “Recommitment Sunday” is observed on the third Sunday in October in memory of the first commitment of the founding members of the Church of the Saviour in 1947.

-Each Fall, during the month before Recommitment Sunday, those who have affirmed their membership in Seekers Church are invited to re-examine it in their daily meditation, through discussion in their mission or small group, and/or with their spiritual directors or companions, and through a vigil in the worship space.
+Each Fall, during the month before Recommitment Sunday, those who have affirmed their membership in Seekers Church are invited to re-examine it in their daily meditation, through discussion in their mission or small group, and/or with their spiritual director or companion, and through a vigil in the worship space.
 Each Seeker is encouraged to pray over the call of Seekers Church and the commitment statements to clarify the level of commitment that can be made with integrity, based on current circumstances, and on the personal challenge to reach for a deeper life of faith.
-Usually there is a written guide with questions for reflection.
+Usually a written guide with questions for reflection is provided.

 On Recommitment Sunday those who choose to commit or recommit share the recitation of the Statement of Commitment.
 Recommitment Sunday reminds those who do not commit or recommit that Seekers is a high-commitment church.
 This encourages intentionality and challenges “attendance-only” traditions in other places.